guyush1/gdb-static/README.md

 > [!NOTE]
 > We provide two types of builds:
-> 1. Builds with Python support, which are approximately ~30 MB in size.
+> 1. Full builds with Python support && cross-architecture debugging, ~70MB in size.
-> 2. Slimmer builds without Python support, which are approximately ~7 MB in size.
+> 2. Slim builds, which are approximately ~10 MB in size.
+>
+> Full builds are modular - you can edit full_build_conf.sh to disable parts of the full builds.

 You may choose to copy the `gdb` binary to the platform, or use `gdbserver` to debug remotely.